Mapp v. Ohio: Decision

-On June 19, 1961, the Supreme Court issued a 6–3 decision in favor of Mapp that overturned her conviction, and held that the exclusionary rule applies to state governments as well as to the federal government.
+On June 19, 1961, the Supreme Court issued a 6–3 (Note: Justice Potter Stewart agreed that Mapp's conviction should be reversed, but he did not join the Court's opinion.
+He issued a short memorandum explaining that he agreed with much of the dissent, but he thought the Ohio statute violated Mapp's right to free expression.
+He offered no opinion on the constitutional law question of whether the Fourteenth Amendment required applying the exclusionary rule to the States.) decision in favor of Mapp that overturned her conviction, and held that the exclusionary rule applies to state governments as well as to the federal government.

 Opinion of the Court

 Justice Tom C. Clark, the author of the majority opinion in Mapp.

-Six justices joined the majority opinion written by justice Tom C. Clark.
+Five justices joined the majority opinion written by justice Tom C. Clark.
 The Court observed that of the 30 U.S. states that had rejected the exclusionary rule at the time of Wolf v.
 Colorado in 1949, more than half had adopted at least a partial form of it in the intervening 12 years.
 Regarding its statements in Wolf that other preexisting remedies, like private lawsuits and oversight of police forces, would be enough to enforce the Fourth Amendment, the Court said that experience had shown that "such remedies have been worthless and futile."

 The Court then overruled Wolf, and held that "all evidence obtained by searches and seizures in violation of the Constitution is, by that same authority, inadmissible in a state court."
 Justice Clark stated that without the exclusionary rule, the Fourth Amendment's protections against unreasonable searches and seizures would be merely "a form of words" that would be "valueless and undeserving of mention in a perpetual charter of inestimable human liberties."
 In addition, because prior cases had ruled that the Fourteenth Amendment incorporated the Fourth Amendment against the states, the Court held that this reasoning applied equally to federal and state criminal proceedings.
 In a frequently quoted passage, the Court wrote:

 [O]ur holding that the exclusionary rule is an essential part of both the Fourth and Fourteenth Amendments is not only the logical dictate of prior cases, but it also makes very good sense.
 There is no war between the Constitution and common sense.
 Presently, a federal prosecutor may make no use of evidence illegally seized, but a State's attorney across the street may, although he supposedly is operating under the enforceable prohibitions of the same Amendment.
 Thus, the State, by admitting evidence unlawfully seized, serves to encourage disobedience to the Federal Constitution which it is bound to uphold.

 — Mapp, 367 U.S. at 657.

 Clark concluded the Court's opinion by reiterating how the "ignoble shortcut" around the Fourth Amendment that Wolf had left open to state law enforcement officers had "tend[ed] to destroy the entire system of constitutional restraints on which the liberties of the people rest," and subsequently reversed the Supreme Court of Ohio's judgment against Dolly Mapp.